efeslab/hippocrates/artifact/README.md

 ## Artifacts Functional Criteria

 We now provide an overview of how to build and run Hippocrates.
-For a guide on how to compile applications to run on Hippocrates, see [Klee's tutorial on building coreutils](https://klee.github.io/tutorials/testing-coreutils/).

 ### Building Hippocrates